 Subscription-based plans work well for me as well.
 I offer timed courses such as a 6-week program.
 I offer payment plans to pay weekly or for the entire course at once.
 My VIP program keeps a nice, steady number of monthly subscribers.

-In general, the monthly subscribers tend to pay more overall than the one-time course purchases.
+The monthly subscribers tend to pay more overall than the one-time course purchases.

 Ready to create your e-course?